4 Simple Steps to a Glass Cooktop That's So Clean it Sparkles

-The sleek, professional look of a glass stovetop adds a minimalist sophistication to your kitchen, but like all glass surfaces, it requires specific care and cleaning that differ from other materials.
-"It's important to clean a glass stovetop with care so that it prevents scratching or discoloring on the cooking surface," says James Connor, vice president of operations for Molly Maid.
+The sleek, professional look of a glass cooktop adds minimalist sophistication to your kitchen, but like all glass surfaces, it's delicate to clean.
+"It's important to clean a glass stovetop with care to prevent scratching or discoloring the cooking surface," confirms James Connor, vice president of operations for Molly Maid.
+Ahead, Connor, along with Warren Weiss of Scrub!
+Residential Cleaning in Philadelphia, and David Flax of Window Genie, reveal how to keep your stovetop sparkling clean no matter what.

-Deep cleaning your glass stovetop begins with removing any caked-on food, from last night's spaghetti sauce to this morning's pancake batter.
-After your burners have cooled, spray the stovetop with a multi-purpose cleaner—Weiss recommends peroxide-based EnvirOx H2O2—or use pantry staples like baking soda or vinegar.
+Deep cleaning your glass cooktop begins with removing any burnt, caked-on food, from last night's spaghetti sauce to this morning's pancake batter.
+After your burners have cooled, spray the stovetop with a multi-purpose cleaner or use pantry staples like baking soda or vinegar.
 "Sprinkle baking soda directly onto the stovetop and use a clean, damp microfiber cloth to scrub the spot clean," says Connor.
 "If the spot is really stubborn, add a few drops of distilled vinegar to the baking soda, which should completely clean it."
 Then release as much of the loosened spills as possible with a silicone or plastic spatula.
-"This is a great tool because it's flexible and safe," says Connor, "rather than using the single-edge razor blade or anything sharp that may scratch the glass surface."
+"This is a great tool, because it's flexible and safe," says Connor, "rather than using a single-edge razor blade or anything sharp that may scratch the glass surface."

-Once your cooktop is free of most of its larger spills, use a glass-specific product, like Weiman's Stove Top Cleaner ($6.98, amazon.com), suggests Weiss, to cleanse and polish.
-"Use a cloth to work the polish into the entire surface, pushing down harder on any trouble spots," Weiss says.
+Once your cooktop is free of most of its larger messes, use a glass-specific product, like Weiman's Stove Top Cleaner ($7.28, amazon.com), suggests Weiss, to cleanse and polish.
+"Work the polish into the entire surface, pushing down harder on any trouble spots," instructs Weiss.
 "You can add a bit of water if you have a large surface area.
-Then use a dry towel to dry off the area and then buff the surface.
+Then use a dry towel to dry off the area and buff the surface.
 Since it's glass, it should look perfectly smooth and shiny after it's cleaned."

 Avoid harsh cleansers.